Hector: Hector's last fight

-Be careful now; for I might be made into the gods' curse ... upon you, on that day when Paris and Phoibos Apollo...destroy you in the Skainan gates, for all your valor.
+Be careful now; for I might be made into the gods' curse upon you, on that day when Paris and Phoibos Apollo destroy you in the Skaian gates, for all your valor.

 After his death, Achilles slits Hector's heels and passes the girdle that Ajax had given Hector through the slits.
 He then fastens the girdle to his chariot and drives his fallen enemy through the dust to the Danaan camp.
 For the next twelve days, Achilles mistreats the body, but it remains preserved from all injury by Apollo and Aphrodite.
 After these twelve days, the gods can no longer stand watching it and send down two messengers: Iris, another messenger god, and Thetis, the mother of Achilles.
 Thetis has told Achilles to allow King Priam to come and take the body for ransom.
 Once King Priam has been notified that Achilles will allow him to claim the body, he goes to his strongroom to withdraw the ransom.
-The ransom King Priam offers includes twelve fine robes, twelve white mantles, several richly embroidered tunics, ten bars of yellow gold, a special gold cup, and several cauldrons.
+The ransom King Priam offers includes twelve fine robes, twelve white mantles, several richly embroidered tunics, ten bars of yellow gold, a very beautiful cup, and several cauldrons.
 Priam himself goes to claim his son's body, and Hermes grants him safe passage by casting a charm that will make anyone who looks at him fall asleep.

-Achilles, moved by Priam's actions and following his mother's orders sent by Zeus, returns Hector's body to Priam and promises him a truce of twelve days to allow the Trojans to perform funeral rites for Hector.
+Achilles is moved by Priam's actions and, following his mother's orders sent by Zeus, returns Hector's body to Priam and promises him a truce of twelve days to allow the Trojans to perform funeral rites for Hector.
 Priam returns to Troy with the body of his son, and it is given full funeral honors.
 Even Helen mourns Hector, for he had always been kind to her and protected her from spite.
 The last lines of the Iliad are dedicated to Hector's funeral.
 Homer concludes by referring to the Trojan prince as the "Breaker of Horses."

 In Virgil's Aeneid, the dead Hector appears to Aeneas in a dream urging him to flee Troy.

-Historical references

-The most valuable historical evidence for the Battle of Troy are treaties and letters mentioned in Hittite cuneiform texts of the same approximate era, which mention an unruly Western Anatolian warlord named Piyama-Radu (possibly Priam) and his successor Alaksandu (possibly Alexander, the nickname of Paris) both based in Wilusa (possibly Ilion/Ilios), as well as the god Apaliunas (possibly Apollo).